 Incentive Realignment: Mutual Funds’ Influence on Executive Compensation Contracts

-Using a regulation that increased portfolio disclosure frequency of US mutual funds as an exogenous shock shortening funds’ investment horizon, we find that affected funds influence portfolio firms to reduce the pay duration of their executives to incentivize them to also have shorter investment horizon.
-We show that funds affect this change through both voice and exit channels, i.e., voting on compensation-related issues and divesting from portfolio firms.
-Cross-sectional tests corroborate these findings to reveal more pronounced effects when fund managers have stronger career incentives and are less distracted, and when funds are less concerned about free rider problems and share ownership with potentially supportive other short-term oriented investors.
+Using a regulation that increased portfolio disclosure frequency of US mutual funds as an exogenous shock shortening funds’ investment horizon, we examine whether and how affected funds influence portfolio firms to achieve horizon realignment after the shock.
+We find that portfolio firms reduce the pay duration of their executives to incentivize them to have shorter investment horizon.
+We then show that funds affect this change through both voice and exit channels, i.e., voting on compensation-related issues and divesting from portfolio firms.
+The effect is more pronounced when funds have lower trading costs and are larger (with more reputation/resources) and when fund managers have stronger career incentives and are less distracted.
+We thus provide novel evidence on how institutional investors achieve incentive realignment dynamically.

 Keywords: Mutual Funds, Corporate Governance, Executive Compensation, Pay Duration, Incentive Horizon